smallwat3r/shhh/README.md

 git clone https://github.com/smallwat3r/shhh.git && cd shhh
 ```

 You will need to set up a few environment variables.
-These will be
+We use them to
-used to configure Flask, as well as the application connection to the
+configure Flask, as well as the application connection to the
 database.

 Rename the file `/envs/local.dev.template` to `/envs/local.dev` and
-fill in the missing values inside (these are the environment
+fill in the missing values inside it (these are the values needed to
-variables to access your local Postgres database).
+connect to your local Postgres database).

 Once done, from the root of the repository, run the below command to
 launch the flask application